 - Communicating with the Outside World

-- Health and Wellness: Prison Life
+- Showers and Toilets in Prison

-- Special Federal Prison Survival Tactics
+- Federal Prison Staff

 Life in Prison Help

-Our Approach to Understanding Prison Life
+Our Approach to Prison Life

-Prisons Life: Why You Should Hire the Zoukis Consulting Group
+Why Hire the Zoukis Consulting Group

-Chris has helped countless federal prison clients over the past decade with preparing for prison, resolving problems in prison, and successfully reentering society after a term of imprisonment.
-When it comes to prison life and how to survive prison, there is no better guide than Chris and the Zoukis Consulting Group.
+Over the past decade, Chris has helped countless federal prison clients with preparing for prison, resolving problems in prison, and successfully reentering society after a term of imprisonment.
+There is no better guide than Chris and the Zoukis Consulting Group when it comes to prison life and how to survive prison.

 Federal Prison Basics

-Books About Federal Prison
+- Federal Prison Camps

 First Day in Federal Prison

-This page discusses what you wear in prison and how to obtain sheets and blankets.
+The laundry, clothing, and bedding page discusses what you wear in prison and how to obtain sheets and blankets.
 We also discuss how federal inmates wash their clothing.